Skip to content

 The British Red Cross is directly supporting our partners in the Movement – including the Palestine Red Crescent Society – to respond to these urgent needs, providing funding as well as expert staff.

-And we have also deployed logistics and managerial staff to the region to support with the deliver and distribution of aid and humanitarian assistance.
+We have also deployed logistics and managerial staff to the region to support with the delivery and distribution of aid and humanitarian assistance.

 We will do all we can to support people on both sides of the conflict for as long as we’re needed.